Last modified: Dec. 14, 2024, 4:29 p.m.

 A white, circular cocoon.

 Pupation inside the mine.
 The species hibernates in the pupal stage, in the cocoon within the fallen leaf between leaf litter on the ground.
-After emergence of the adult, the pupal skin protrudes from the mine.
+After the emergence of the adult, the pupal skin protrudes from the mine.

-Two generations a year: April–May and August–September.
+Two generations a year in April–May and August–September.

-The species is monophagous on Populus, with a preference for Populus nigra, but it has also been recorded on: Populus x canadensis, P. deltoides and P. nigra var. italica.
+The species is monophagous on Populus, with a preference for Populus nigra, but it has also been recorded on Populus x canadensis, P. deltoides and P. nigra var. italica.

 Forests, road sides, parks.